crotwell/TauP/src/doc/sphinx/source/taup_create.rst

 The :code:`--nd` format is preferred because the depths, and thus identities, of the major internal boundaries can be unambiguously determined, making phase name parsing easier.
-For compatiblity, we support the :code:`--tvel` format currently used by the latest ttimes package, :cite:t:`kennett:ak135`.
+For compatibility, we support the :code:`--tvel` format currently used by the latest ttimes package, :cite:t:`kennett:ak135`.

 The output will be a file named after the name of the